 Number of nights booked / Total number of bookings

-You don't need a RMS or PMS to use the four metrics we've discussed in this article.
+You don't need a Revenue Management System (RMS) or Property Management System (PMS) to use the four metrics we've discussed in this article.
 Every hotel should look to use these metrics to help grow their business.
 These metrics not only give you insight in how your hotel is doing now compared to the past; they can also tell you if there is a positive trend going on.
 Compare, for example, a period of 30 days where the pandemic crisis had the most impact in your country versus the last 30 days.
 Do you see a trend?

 Our consultants have revenue management experience and have a lot of knowledge on optimising your room sales.
 Would you like to talk about how you can boost your revenue or occupancy based on your data?
 SmartHOTEL customer or not, feel free to contact us to schedule an appointment with one of our consultants via email@example.com!